wptrainingteam/external-project-template/README.md

 # External Project Templates

-The accompanying code for the developer blog post.
+The accompanying code for the developer blog post: [Creating an external project template for create-block](https://developer.wordpress.org/news/2024/04/16/creating-an-external-project-template-for-create-block/)

 ## Setup